Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Like the case of all Deco hardware, the BE95 has a web user interface, available only after the initial setup process and accessible via its default IP, which is 192.168.68.1.

-It was through this interface that I discovered the disabled status of the BE95's 6GHz-2 band, as shown in the photo below.
+Besides firmware updates, this interface only shows the status of the mesh system.
+You cannot use it to change any settings, which is a shame.
+It was through this interface that, back in August 2023, I discovered the disabled status of the BE95's 6GHz-2 band, as shown in the photo below.
 The band was turned off for all SSIDs, and there was no way to enable it.

-TP Link Deco BE95 Web Interface Network Map All ClientsTP Link Deco BE95 Web Interface 6GHz 2 disabled
+TP-Link Deco BE95 Web Interface Network Map All ClientsTP-Link Deco BE95 Web Interface 6GHz 2 disabled

 TP-Link Deco BE95: Detail photos